 Asked for a summary of the current situation Hala responded,

 “Well I guess it is unique and it isn’t at the same time.
-I think it’s relatively “stable” because of the unique-ish regional political climate, in which it is playing a small part in what is becoming a clearer picture of what some leaders of countries want [read: the United States].
-I think that Jordan in able to keep the cork in place for the time being, but it might not be that easy down the road… I think It’s unique that there isn’t any obvious mass killings and bombing, but there are real issues under the surface.”
+I think it’s relatively ‘stable’ because of the unique-ish regional political climate, in which it is playing a small part in what is becoming a clearer picture of what some leaders of countries want [read: the United States].
+I think that Jordan in able to keep the cork in place for the time being, but it might not be that easy down the road… I think it’s unique that there arn’t any obvious mass killings and bombings, but there are real issues under the surface.”

 Nomothetic versus ideographic

 Perhaps the sociologist Max Weber was right, and we can and should avoid the tendency to explain our world by reference to general laws and focus on treating real life examples each as unique and qualitatively different from other social realities.
 Jordan is neither Ghana nor Costa Rica nor the United States.
 The story of the Levant is important to understand alone, without compromising details and interpretations just so they can fit into a larger global sociopolitical pattern.
 History stumbles forward and our best efforts can only yield a tentative understanding of why things are the way they are in the present.

 One aid worker colleague put it this way, “I think the ‘uniqueness’ factor is that these countries (with the sum of their history, leaders, complexities, demography, etc.) actually found the balance between a relative quality of life for an increasing number of people, relative political and social stability because every country-mix is different, there is no one-size-fits-all recipe for this, hence the feeling of having cracked the code of the masses.”

 When asked, ‘who is driving the search of for this balance?’ and, ‘Can the balance mechanisms in one be applied to another?’ she replied simply that “…impossible to take a recipe and apply it elsewhere.”